AmeenahRiffin/Tech501-Ameenah/Week 1/Cloud/README.md

 ### Different Cloud Models

 - **SaaS:** Software as a Service.
-  -  Note: You don't own the hardware, but you manage it through the service
+Provider manages everything, you just use the software (e.g. Office 365, Gmail)
 - **IaaS:** Infrastructure as a Service.
-You own the hardware and manage it.
+Provider manages hardware, you manage OS and everything above (e.g. Virtual Machines)
 - **PaaS:** Platform as a Service.
-You don't own the hardware, but you manage it through the service.
+Provider manages hardware and OS, you just deploy and manage your applications (e.g. Azure App Service)

 #### On-Premise (Traditional)
 - Your organization owns and manages everything